mallamsiddiq/zombie-apocalypse/README.md

 With python and pip installed on your machine run the following commands:

+run:

-run pip install -r requirements.txt
+**pip install -r requirements.txt

-python manage.py migrate
+**python manage.py migrate

-python manage.py runserver
+**python manage.py runserver

-NAVIGATION AND TESTING
+# NAVIGATION AND TESTING

 i build the app running locally on port:: HTTP://127.0.0.1:8000/API/SURVIVORS   with recommedations well observed  from the test document.